akka/akka/akka-docs/src/main/paradox/common/other-modules.md

 # Other Akka modules

+This page describes modules that compliment libraries from the Akka core.
+See [this overview](https://doc.akka.io/docs/akka/current/typed/guide/modules.html) instead for a guide on the core modules.

 ## [Akka HTTP](https://doc.akka.io/docs/akka-http/current/)

 A full server- and client-side HTTP stack on top of akka-actor and akka-stream.